Tuesday, November 18, 2025

 Don’t bring the big city with you” comes from what a friend in the township was told by a neighbour after he got the luck of an RDP house in what is now called Millionaire’s View in Greenfields.
 It is a row of houses on the top of the hill, looking over the lagoon.
 Most of the houses are now much grander than what they started out as.
 My friend has cows.
 When he was moving in, his neighbour said to him, “Please, Tata, don’t bring the farm with you!”

-1977: Aerial Photograph of a busy factory with Points of Interest
+1977: Aerial Photo with Points of Interest

 Points of Interest